RADIS: Remote Attestation of Distributed IoT Services: Problem Description

-In a heterogeneous IoT system, some of the devices can operate both as clients and servers, and these devices interact among themselves through their available services in the network.
-A conceptual view of these interactions is illustrated in Figure \ref{fig:service_flow}.
-Here, each of the devices shown in Level 1, $Device$ $i$, $Device$ $j$, and $Device$ $x$ provide a set of services, as represented in Level 2.
-In this setting, the execution of a complex operation, which is beyond the capacities or functionalities of a single device, requires the invocation of a remote service provided by other devices.
-Likewise, the called service might still be too complex for the resources of a device, and therefore it invokes other service calls to complete its task.
-The sequence of all the services involved in fulfilling an operation is called Service Flow, and the notation for the Service Flow depicted in Figure 1 is $S_i1 \rightarrow S_j3 \rightarrow S_x2$.
-Also, the set of services $S_i1 \rightarrow S_j3 \rightarrow S_x2$ communicating with each other to support the operation form a distributed service.
+We consider an interoperable IoT system as shown in \autoref{fig:service_flow}, where different IoT devices provide a set of services that interact together to perform a task.
+The sequence of all the services involved in performing a task is called Service Flow, and the notation for the Service Flow depicted in \autoref{fig:service_flow} is $S_i1 \rightarrow S_j3 \rightarrow S_x2$.
+The set of services $S_i1 \rightarrow S_j3 \rightarrow S_x2$ communicating with each other to support the operation forms also a distributed service.
 Note that a given distributed service can follow a different service flow based on different invocations, depending, for example, on the input parameters.

-In the following, we consider the interoperation between services in a Smart Home IoT system enabled by the communication of three IoT devices: an Outdoor Camera, a central Security Monitor, and a Smart Door.
+As a motivating example, we consider a Smart Home IoT system enabled by the interoperation between services of three IoT devices: an Outdoor Camera, a central Security Monitor, and a Smart Door.
 A motion sensing Outdoor Camera observes outside the main door of the home, and when any movement of objects or people is detected, the camera captures an image and reports it to a Security Monitor.
-Once the Security Monitor gets the captured image, it analyzes the image, and if it identifies a family member, it sends an unlock command to open the Smart Door, as shown in Figure \ref{fig:overview}.
+Once the Security Monitor gets the captured image, it analyzes the image, and if it identifies a family member, it sends an unlock command to open the Smart Door, as shown in \autoref{fig:overview}.
 The service flow in this scenario is: $captureImage()$ $\rightarrow$ $checkImage()$ $\rightarrow$ $unlockDoor()$.